garytkchan/toysharing-project/README.md

 In the project directory, you can run:

-### `npm start`
-### 'python manage.py runserver'
+### `python manage.py runserver`

 Runs the app in the development mode.<br>
 Open [localhost:8000](localhost:8000) to view it in the browser.

 Note: It is important to run with the correct database schema or otherwise it would not work.
+Please reference from the schema file.